SteveBlackBird/EM_HW/README.md

 # EM_HW
-Exercises for Eric Matthes book
+Exercises from book of Eric Matthes